 - Establish a database of CH candidates based on different automated coronal hole detection schemes.

-- Develop strategies to systematically assess the uncertainty of CH boundary locations in ambient solar wind models.
+- Develop strategies to assess the uncertainty of CH boundary locations in ambient solar wind models.

-- Use the results of the action team to inform/constrain ambient solar wind models and enhance their predictive capabilities.
+- Develop strategies to inform/constrain ambient solar wind models and enhance their predictive capabilities.

 - The Observational Uncertainty of Coronal Hole Boundaries in Automated Detection Schemes.
 M. A. Reiss, K. Muglach, C. Möstl, C. N. Arge, R. Bailey, V. Delouille, T. M. Garton, A. Hamada, S. Hofmeister, E. Illarionov, R. Jarolim, M. Kirk, A. Kosovichev, L. Krista, S. Lee, C. Lowder, P. J. MacNeice, A. Veronig, and Coronal Hole Boundary Working Team Members.
 The Astrophysical Journal, March 2021.
 [Open Access]